≡ Menu

 And a children’s term rider that provides supplemental term life insurance (convertible to permanent coverage) covering the insured’s minor children.

-Most term policies are also available with conversion options, which allow the policyholder to convert term coverage into a whole life or universal life policy within five years.
+Most term policies also have conversion options, which allow the policyholder to convert term coverage into a whole-life or universal life policy within five years.

 For an extra cost, Ameritas offers a conversion extension that pushes back the conversion deadline to either the end of the policy’s initial term or age 70, whichever happens first.